When do I complete my Comprehensive Exam?

 How do I prepare for my Comprehensive Exam?
 Is there a study guide?

 Review all of your core and specialty/concentration notes, and papers.
 Review recent literature on your specialty/concentration so you will have recent content knowledge.
-Contact the graduate school (firstname.lastname@example.org) for a link to the official current study guide for your degree program.
+Contact your academic department for a link or access to any current study guide resources for your degree program.

 How long is a comprehensive exam?